roncterry/install_lab_env/README.md

 ## File and Directory Descriptions

-**COURSE_DIRECTORY**
+**<COURSE_DIRECTORY>**

 This is the main directory that contains all files belonging to the course (or hands-on session).
-In the case of training courses, this directory should be named the course ID of the course.
-In the case of hands-on sessions (i.e. SUSECon) this directory should be named the session ID of the session.
+In the case of training courses, this directory should be named the **Course ID** of the course.
+In the case of hands-on sessions (i.e. SUSECon) this directory should be named the **Session ID** of the session.

 _**Example 1 (course)**_: A course with a course ID of **SOC201**, would have a directory name of **SOC201**.